 Single Rider Lines are located on attractions where they frequently will need a “single rider” to fill a car or ride vehicle.
 Disney likes to keep families together and this can lead to a few empty seats on the rides.
 When this happens, they call upon a single rider to fill that seat.

-There are three attractions at Walt Disney World that offer a single-rider option:
+There are four attractions at Walt Disney World that offer a single-rider option: